WorldMaker/musdex/docs/source/overview.rst

    the musdex hidden "index" file.

 To keep the document automatically in sync, you can make use of darcs hooks.
-It can be as simple as adding the following two lines to the repository's ``_darcs/prefs/defaults`` file::
+It can be as simple as adding the following lines to the repository's ``_darcs/prefs/defaults`` file::

   record prehook musdex